openshift/microshift/docs/howto_load_balancer.md

 seq 5 | xargs -Iz curl -s -I http://$EXTERNAL_IP | grep X-Server-IP
 ```

-The above command attempts to perform five connections to the `nginx` application using the `LoadBalancer` external IP address and print the value of the `X-Server-IP` header.
+The above command attempts to perform five connections to the `nginx` application using the external IP address of the `LoadBalancer` service.
+Only the value of the `X-Server-IP` header is filtered from the application response.

-The output of this command should return different IP addresses, demonstrating that the load balancer service works by distributing the traffic among the instances of the application.
+The output of this command should contain different IP addresses, demonstrating that the load balancer service works by distributing the traffic among the instances of the application.

 ```
 X-Server-IP: 10.42.0.41